akeylesslabs/akeyless-ruby-sdk/README.md

-# swagger_client

-akeyless-api-gateway - the Ruby library for AKEYLESS Vault API
+# akeyless-api-gateway - the Ruby library for AKEYLESS Vault API

 RESTFull API for interacting with AKEYLESS Vault API